stuartleeks/az-apim-trace/README.md

 The command returns a JSON object with a `token` property that contains the trace token.

-### `az apim api trace invoke`
+### `az apim api trace show`

-This command calls an API in APIM with a trace token and downloads the resulting trace.
+Display a trace from an API Management service API call.

 The command has the following parameters: